sleepyfurious/slpy-yelpcamp/readme__dev_list.md

 # YelpCamp V3

 ## Add Seeds File
-- [ ] Add a seeds.js.
+- [x] Add a seeds.js.
 A functionality to clear and populate our database with some sample data
-- [ ] Run the seeds file
+- [x] Run the seeds file

-* reminder: seeddb_ian version is on Desktop

 ## Add the Comment model!
 - [x] Add the comment model!